-The procedure is continued as follows.
-From each end of the accepted coding function $B_1$ , the algorithm searches the connected and aligned points in the edge-ridge map to form a line segment.
-It then fits the coding function $B_2$ , and computes $\Delta L(B_2)$ to decide whether to accept it or not, by comparing it to $\epsilon$ .
-By repeating the above procedure, a chain of connected coding functions is obtained to form a curve.
+We continue the procedure as follows.
+From each end of the accepted coding function B_1 , we search the connected and aligned points in the edge-ridge map to form a line segment.
+We then fit the coding function B_2 , and compute $\Delta L(B_2)$ to decide whether to accept it or not, by comparing it to ε .
+By repeating the above procedure, we obtain a chain of connected coding functions to form a curve.

-If no more coding functions can be added to the ends of this curve, the algorithm then chooses the edge-ridge point with the maximum strength among all the edge-ridge points that are not covered by existing coding functions, and start a new curve.
-This process is repeated until no more curve can be started.
+If no more coding functions can be added to the ends of this curve, we then choose the edge-ridge point with the maximum strength among all the edge-ridge points that are not covered by existing coding functions, and start a new curve.
+We repeat this process until no more curve can be started.

-Fig. 11 shows the results of sketch pursuit Phase 1 on the horse-riding image.
+Figure (11) shows the results of sketch pursuit phase 1 on the horse-riding image.
 The sketch graphs are obtained after 1, 10, 20, 50, 100, and 180 steps.